kijiware/HMW-Mod-Menu/README.md

 - ADS + Melee to open menu
 - Fire / ADS to scroll up or down
 - Lethal / Equipment to scroll left or right
-- Activate to accept / Melee to go back
+- Activate / Melee to accept or go back

 ## Screenshots